menicosia/clickpoint/README.md

    If you don't have access to a Cloud Foundry, you can use [PCF Dev](https://pivotal.io/pcf-dev) on your workstation or hosted Cloud Foundry via [Pivotal Web Services](http://run.pivotal.io/).

 ### Example

+If you use the included [manifest.yml](manifest.yml), pushing the app is as simple as:

    1. cf create-service p-mysql 100mb clickpointDB
-   1. cf push --no-start
+   1. cf push
-   1. cf bind-service clickpoint clickpointDB
-   1. cf restart

 #### To create a campaign
    1. Visit clickpoint.APP-DOMAIN/new-redirect.html